Guest Artists

 • As a concert pianist, Peter Allen is well known and loved by audiences in the Maritimes and throughout Canada for his captivating interpretations.
 He regularly performs solo recitals, concertos with orchestra, and chamber music.
 He has recorded two solo piano compact discs for CBC, one featuring some of his own very popular Bagatelles, another an all-Haydn disc, and numerous duo CDs with flautist Patricia Creighton.

-For many years he has been a regular performer with local concert presenters such as “Music on the Hill” Concert Series at UNB Fredericton, the New Brunswick Summer Music Festival, Scotia Festival of Music, the Antigonish Performing Arts Series, Cecilia Concerts, and the Kincardine Music Festival in Ontario.
+For many years he has been a regular performer with local concert presenters such as “Music on the Hill” Concert Series at UNB Fredericton, the New Brunswick Summer Music Festival, Scotia Festival of Music,the Antigonish Performing Arts Series, Cecilia Concerts, and the Kincardine Music Festival in Ontario.
 Peter has also performed multiple times with the PEI Symphony and Symphony New Brunswick as well as performing over a dozen concerto appearances with Symphony Nova Scotia.
 Peter has performed as solo recitalist in most communities in the Maritimes, to rave reviews and standing ovations.

 Peter is currently Associate Professor of Piano at Dalhousie University’s Fountain School of Performing Arts, a post he has held since 2005.
-Peter has a B. Mus from Mount Allison University, and a Master of Music in Performance from Yale University.

 • Australian-born pianist Simon Docking has appeared as a soloist for Toronto’s Soundstreams, the Winnipeg New Music Festival, Scotia Festival of Music, Symphony Nova Scotia, Acadia University’s Shattering the Silence, Australia’s Aurora Festival, the new music group Stroma in New Zealand, and MATA Festival in New York.
 Active as a chamber musician, Simon has been a founding member of several ensembles, including the Toronto-based group Toca Loca, which has been presented by nearly every new music series in Canada from St John’s to Vancouver, as well as appearances in New York, California and at the C3 Festival at Berlin’s legendary Berghain.
 Toca Loca have released two CDs: P*P (2009) and SHED (2010).
 Simon studied piano in Australia with Ransford Elsley, and holds a doctorate in piano performance from SUNY Stony Brook, where he worked with Gilbert Kalish, and upon graduation was awarded New York State’s Thayer Fellowship for the Arts.
 In October 2011 Simon received an Established Artist Recognition Award from the province of Nova Scotia.
 Simon lives in Halifax, where he is Managing and Artistic Director of Scotia Festival of Music.